 Lentil Soup Lebanese

-A velvety red-lentil soup built on sweated onion, warm cumin and a generous squeeze of lemon.
-Known across the Levant as shorbat adas, it is the everyday comfort bowl of Lebanese homes, especially in winter and at the Ramadan table.
+A velvety red-lentil soup built on sweated onion, warm cumin, and a generous squeeze of lemon.
+Known across the Levant as shorbat adas, it's an everyday bowl in Lebanese homes, especially in winter and at the Ramadan table.

 Lentils are among the oldest cultivated foods of the Fertile Crescent, simmered in the hills of the Levant for thousands of years.
 In Lebanon the humble pot of shorbat adas became the food of fasting and frugality alike: monks ate it during Lent, and families across the country still break the Ramadan fast with a steaming bowl, the cheap, nourishing lentil stretching to feed everyone at the table.